 Cade’s eyebrows went up, but he didn’t say anything.

 “Remember the early morning fatality last month on Highway 95?
 Black BMW, woman apparently fell asleep, a St. Paul attorney.”

 “I saw the report, but Rob handled the follow up.
 How do you remember all these cases?”

 “It’s all I do.
 I have no life.”

 “Sucks to be you.
 Anyway, what about it?”

-Simpson didn’t say anything.
-That is, until Cade prodded him.
+Crash didn’t say anything.
+That was until Cade prodded him.
 “Crash?”

-The confusion Cade felt was apparent in both his voice and expression.
-‘Same victim?”
+Cade’s confusion was apparent in both his voice and expression.
+“Same victim?”

 “Appearance-wise anyways.
-The victim, Jennifer Allard, an attorney from Bayport.
-She was a tall, slim knockout blonde.
-Same long, white blonde hair.
+The victim, Jennifer Allard, was an attorney from Bayport.
+She was tall and athletic, a knockout.
+Same long, white-blonde hair.
 Pretty similar style of dress as well.”
-Simpson pulled off his cap, running his fingers through his thinning hair.
+Crash pulled off his cap, running his fingers through his thinning hair.

 “Me too.”
 Head spinning with ramifications, Cade repeated, “Me too.”